StarRocks/starrocks/docs/reference/System_variable.md

 > **NOTE**
 >
 > Any user has the privilege to run SHOW VARIABLES and make a variable take effect at session level.
 However, only users with the SYSTEM-level OPERATE privilege can make a variable take effect globally.
-Globally effective variables take effect on all future sessions (excluding the current session).
+Globally effective variables take effect on all the future sessions (excluding the current session).
 >
 > If you want to make a setting change for the current session and also make that setting change apply to all future sessions, you can make the change twice, once without the `GLOBAL` modifier and once with it.
 For example:
 >